Chapter 3:

 He hesitated for a bit before asking his final question.

-"Why was this in that guy's coffin?"
+"Why was this in my dad's coffin?"

 "Like I said, I don't know any of the specifics, but he was a scientist, right?
 He must have been involved in making that thing somehow."